It has become apparent through email correspondence

 So, I'm attempting to summarise on this page some important points.

-For the usual 88-108Mc/s coverage, this consists of 4 turns of 18 B&S tinned copper wire air cored, with a diameter of 10 mm.
+For the usual 88-108MHz coverage, this consists of 4 turns of 18 B&S tinned copper wire air cored, with a diameter of 10 mm.
 A drill bit or suitable felt pen makes a good former to wind the coil.

 The associated tuning condenser needs to be 15pF for full band coverage.
 You can use other values of tuning condenser as I have done with some of the receivers; e.g. a 33pF in series with a 60pF variable will give correct tuning range, albeit with some extension of low frequency coverage.

 Varicap diodes can be used as per the Model T Ford car radio; in which case you'll need to find suitable diodes, and provide the tuning supply from a well regulated source.
 Ideally this is based around a temperature compensated regulator IC specially made for the purpose.
 Typical types are TAA550 and ZTK33.
 Despite the way they are used, these devices are not zener diodes.
 Zener diodes on their own will cause tuning drift.
 Even so, a small amount of drift is still likely as the set warms up.

 The best tuning device is an air spaced variable condenser.
 Failing that, the modern kind with plastic dielectric will work, although the losses are higher.
 Least to be preferred are varicap diodes with their low Q.